-South of the river and just west of downtown OKC, Oklahoma’s Western Heritage lives on - virtually untouched since the middle of the 20th century.
-Located at the crossroads of Agnew and Exchange, Historic Stockyards City serves up a hearty slice of the Old West, so clear a day and shine up your boots, because you’re going to spend some time kicking it in Historic Stockyards City.
+South of the river and just west of downtown OKC, Oklahoma’s Western heritage lives on - virtually untouched since the middle of the 20th century.

 Continue reading below

 Start your day bright and early with a breakfast burrito or taco from Taqueria Los Comales.
-Load your tortilla up with early morning standards - bacon, sausage and potato - or spice it up and dig in to more traditional flavors like machacado or chorizo.
-If breakfast on the continental side is more your style, stop by Panaderia La Herradura (“The Horseshoe Bakery”) for a pan (Mexican pastry) and coffee.
 Over the last two decades, the Montoya family has built a solid customer base by churning out excellent traditional breads like pan dulces, conchas and abrazos at their family bakery.
+Load your tortilla up with early morning standards - bacon, sausage and potato - or spice it up and dig into more traditional flavors like machacado or chorizo.

 Now that you’ve got a fresh pair of jeans and a crisp snap shirt, it’s time to step up your boot game with a post-lunch visit to Little Joe’s Boots.
 Founded in 1950, Little Joe’s carries an amazing selection of handmade boots.
 In addition to their custom boot lines, the shop is also the exclusive Oklahoma retailer for many heritage outdoor brands like White’s Boots, Filson and Stormy Kromer, so be sure and pick up that perfect gift for your favorite outdoorsman.

-Take your hat game to the next level with a visit to Shorty’s Caboy Hattery.
+Continue the Western shopping spree by taking your hat game to the next level at Shorty’s Caboy Hattery.
 No stranger to hard work and craftsmanship, Shorty Koger, the only female hatter in the whole industry, cut her teeth shaping hats at rodeos before getting into the hat-making business nearly three decades back.
-Expect exceptional craftsmanship at Shorty’s, along with important features like measuring each client’s head, creating a personalized head block and hand crafting your hat from top-quality beaver felt.
+Expect exceptional craftsmanship at Shorty’s, along with important features like measuring each client’s head, creating a personalized head block and handcrafting your hat from top-quality beaver felt.

 Get a mid-afternoon pick-me-up with a stop into Stockyards Sarsaparilla.
 Whether you prefer root beer, sarsaparilla or cream, you can pick your favorite soda from over 350 different types at this old-fashioned sarsaparilla bar.
 The shop also features a fun selection of homemade fudge and nostalgic candy.